-The year of 2017 was the third and a very eventful year for the Free Russia Foundation.
-We were working hard and achieved quite a lot.
-We kept on assisting pro-democracy forces in Russia and informing Western audiences on Russia-related matters.
+The year of 2017, the third year of operation for the Free Russia Foundation, proved to be a very eventful year.
+Over the course of this year, we worked hard and achieved quite a lot.
+We continued to assist pro-democracy forces in Russia and to inform Western audiences on Russia-related matters.

 We continued our think tank activities and published three more reports on Russia-related subjects, conducted a series of presentations of our papers in Europe and the U.S, Ukraine, and Russia and organized dozens of briefings for Western decision and policy makers.